 Jonathan L. Prenner, MD

 Dr. Jonathan L. Prenner holds a number of leadership positions in the field of vitreoretinal surgery.
-Dr. Prenner serves as both the Reviews and Editorials Section Editor and Assistant editor of the standard scientific journal for our field, RETINA: the Journal of Retina and Vitreous Diseases.
+Dr. Prenner serves as Interim Chairman and associate clinical professor in the department Ophthalmology at Rutgers Robert Wood Johnson Medical School and service chief of the Robert Wood Johnson University Hospital.
+He serves as both the Review Article Section Editor and Assistant Editor of the standard scientific journal for our field, RETINA: the Journal of Retina and Vitreous Diseases.
 He is the founder and chief medical editor of the journal New Retina MD and hosts the Retina Today Video Journal Club.
-In addition, he sits on the board of directors of the American Society of Retinal Specialists, the Board of Governors of the New Jersey Academy of Ophthalmology and was the former president of the New Jersey retina society.
-Dr. Prenner serves as an associate clinical professor in the department Ophthalmology at Rutgers Robert Wood Johnson Medical School and the Robert Wood Johnson University Hospital.
+In addition, he sits on the board of directors and executive council of the American Society of Retinal Specialists.
 He has been elected by his peers for inclusion in Best Doctors in America since 2008 and is listed as a U.S. News and Castle Connolly best doctor and as one of New York Magazine’s Best Doctors.

-Dr. Prenner has published 60 papers in the peer-reviewed literature in addition to a volume of textbook chapters, articles and scientific abstracts.
+Dr. Prenner has published 75 papers in the peer-reviewed literature in addition to a volume of textbook chapters, articles and scientific abstracts.
 He lectures routinely at major scientific meetings concerning his original research and the development of new approaches to vitreoretinal diseases.
-He has recently delivered invited lectures on retinal research in Italy, Hungary and Brazil, and has been an invited member of the American Academy of Ophthalmology subspecialty day faculty five times.
+He has delivered of invited lectures on retinal research across the United States as well as in Italy, Hungary and Brazil, and has been an invited member of the American Academy of Ophthalmology subspecialty day faculty five times.
 He is the Principal Investigator for numerous international multi-center clinical trials evaluating new treatments for retinal diseases including age-related macular degeneration.

 • American Society of Retinal Specialists